rweather/cat-technical-information/README.md

 and annotated it with my own notes as to what is happening.
 The source code can be found in the [src/kernel](src/kernel) directory.

+## Memory Map

+The Cat supports an 18-bit 256K memory address space, divided up into sixteen 16K memory banks.
+Any of these sixteen memory banks can be mapped into four memory "windows" at addresses $0000, $4000, $8000, and
+$C000.
+By default the ROM maps memory banks 0, 1, 3, and F into the four memory windows.

+* $00000 to $0FFFF - 64K of RAM on the motherboard.
+* $10000 to $2FFFF - 128K of expansion RAM (not fitted as standard).
+* $30000 to $37FFF - Unused space.
+* $38000 to $3BFFF - BASIC ROM.
+* $3C000 to $3CFFF - I/O space.
+* $3D000 to $3FFFF - BASIC and kernel monitor ROM.

+The memory windows are set by writing the memory bank number (0-F) to the I/O addresses $3C07C, $3C07D, $3C07E, and $3C07F.
+The memory bank numbers should also be written to zero page locations $C5, $C6, $C7, and $C8 so that the rest of the system knows the current memory arrangement.

+Note: Writing a value other than F to $3C07F will make the system unusable as the I/O space will become inaccessible in the 6502's 64K address space.
+There is no way to restore the correct mapping except via a system reset.

+## Slots

+The Cat does not have physical slots in the same sense as the Apple II.
+The 72-pin expansion connectors have the entire 256K 18-bit address bus and 8-bit data bus available.
+Decoding of slot addresses is done on the plug-in cartridges.
+The I/O "slots" are virtual and are allocated as follows:

+* Slot 0 - Emulator cartridge a.k.a the language card
+* Slot 1 - Printer
+* Slot 2 - RS-232
+* Slot 3 - 80 column mode
+* Slot 4 - Unused
+* Slot 5 - Reserved for a second disk controller
+* Slot 6 - Standard disk controller
+* Slot 7 - Unused

+At startup, the monitor ROM will probe for a disk controller in slot 6 and then the ROM will probe for a disk controller in slot 5.
+If either slot is occupied, the ROM jumps to the disk controller's ROM to boot from the external disk drive.

+Cat's didn't use slot 5 - the disk controller was always in slot 6.

+Slot 5 could be used to create a bootable game or program cartridge.
+Instead of booting a disk, the program in the cartridge is run automatically at power on if there is no disk constroller cartridge present.
+The following hexadecimal bytes should appear at $C500 to make the cartridge auto-boot:

+    A2 20 A0 00 A2 03 86 3C

+These signature bytes are followed by code to load the cartridge's ROM contents into main RAM to run the program.
+Or bank-switch in the cartridge at address $4000 or $8000 to execute directly out of the ROM.

+If a disk controller cartrige is present in slot 6, then slot 5 will not boot automatically.
+Use <tt>PR#5</tt> at the BASIC prompt to activate the code in the slot 5 cartridge.

 ## Can We Rebuild It?

 Since Cats (and Laser 3000's) are so rare these days, there is a question as